MirrorNetworking/Mirror/doc/Guides/Communications/NetworkBehavior.md

 # NetworkBehaviour Callbacks

+**See also <xref:Mirror.NetworkBehaviour> in the API Reference.**

 Like the Network Manager callbacks, there are a number of events relating to network behaviours that can occur over the course of a normal multiplayer game.
 These include events such as the host starting up, a player joining, or a player leaving.
-Each of these possible events has an associated **callback** that you can implement in your own code to take action when the event occurs.
+Each of these possible events has an associated callback that you can implement in your own code to take action when the event occurs.

-When you create a script which **inherits** from NetworkBehaviour, you can write your own implementation of what should happen when these events occur.
+When you create a script which inherits from `NetworkBehaviour`, you can write your own implementation of what should happen when these events occur.
 To do this, you override the virtual methods on the `NetworkBehaviour` class with your own implementation of what should happen when the given event occurs.

-This page lists all the virtual methods (the callbacks) that you can implement on Network Behaviour, and when they occur.
-A game can run in one of three modes, **host**, **client**, or **server-only**.
-The callbacks for each mode are listed below:
+This page lists all the virtual methods (callbacks) that you can implement on `NetworkBehaviour`, and when they occur.

-## Callbacks in server mode
+## Server mode

 **When a client connects:**
 -   `OnStartServer`
 -   `OnRebuildObservers`
 -   `Start()` function is called

-## Callbacks in client mode
+## Client mode

 **When a client connects:**
 -   `OnStartClient`